Skip to content

 Microsoft Power BI

-Deep integration with the Microsoft ecosystem and AI features like Copilot for natural language report generation and smart narratives.
+Integrates deeply with the Microsoft ecosystem and offers robust AI features like Copilot for natural language queries and automated insights.

 2